cozy-labs/konnectors/docs/client-side-connector-configuration.md

     ...
 ```

-If a color property is not defined by the account connector, that will fallback to the default ```hex``` and ```css``` value which is ```#A7B5C6```.
+If a color property is not defined by the account connector, that will fallback to the default `hex` and `css` value which is `#A7B5C6`.

 ## Category

 An account connector can define a category to be listed in.
-This category is single because a connected can not be listed in many different categories.
+This category is single because a connector can not be listed in many different categories.
 Here is the connector category definition:

 ```javascript
 // my_connector.js